Unlearning Isn't Deletion: Investigating Reversibility of Machine Unlearning in LLMs: Appendix

 \subsection{Mean PCA distance under Different Dataset}

 To examine the role of distributional alignment, we evaluate unlearning and relearning under two dataset settings.
-First, we use the \emph{TOFU} benchmark~\cite{colm/Maini24}, where both unlearning and relearning occur within the same distribution.
-Second, treating different languages as out-of-distribution (OOD), we include a Traditional-Chinese corpus for relearning.
-This setup enables us to probe whether cross-lingual signals can drive effective recovery, and how their efficacy compares with in-distribution.
+First, we use the \emph{TOFU} benchmark~\cite{colm/Maini24}, where unlearning and relearning occur within the same distribution.
+Second, we treat different languages as out-of-distribution (OOD) and relearn on a Traditional-Chinese corpus after unlearning on the simple task.
+This setup allows us to test whether cross-lingual signals can support effective recovery, and how their efficacy compares to in-distribution relearning.